 The history of this pancake soup

-This soup is an old fashioned soup which you can find in Germany, Austria, Switzerland, Italy and France.
+This soup is an old-fashioned soup that you can find in Germany, Austria, Switzerland, Italy, and France.
 But this soup is the most famous in the first two world kitchens.
-In Germany it’s called Flädlesuppe or Eierkkuchensuppe.
+In Germany, it’s called Flädlesuppe or Eierkkuchensuppe.

 But the preparation is all the same.
 A thin pancake is baked which is formed into a roll.
 This is cut into thin slices.
 These slices are placed in the soup bowl.
 Just before serving a clear broth or soup is poured on top of the crêpes.
 And the soup is immediately served.